Next.js Routing: A Complete Beginner Guide

 Advanced Features of App Router in Next.js

 The App Router in Next.js offers advanced features that go beyond what we've discussed so far.
-It includes features such as File colocation, Private folders, Route groups, server actions, data revalidation, parallel routes, and route interception, which add more functionality to your application.
+It includes features such as file colocation, private folders, router groups, server actions, data revalidation, parallel routes, and route interception, which add more functionality to your application.

 For a better understanding and mastery of these features, you can refer to the official Next.js documentation, which provides comprehensive information on these features in Next.js.